Home Remedies for Skin Pigmentation

 Most depigmenting agents thus target this enzyme.
 However, these agents can cause cancer and ochronosis (bluish-black discoloration of tissues) in some people.
 Under such circumstances, using home remedies to treat common pigmentation disorders makes sense.

-Letís check out some of the common skin pigmentation disorders and their home remedies.
-Donít expect home remedies for skin pigmentation to show immediate results.
+Here are some of the common skin pigmentation disorders and their home remedies.
+These home remedies for skin pigmentation take some time to show results.
 Depending upon the condition, it may take anywhere from a week to 6 months of daily treatment.

-1. Avoid sour foods including sour fruit juices, says Dr Rajesh Shah, Director at Life Force.
-This is because sour foods shift the pH balance of the body to acidic but for melanin production you need a more alkaline base.
+Foods to Avoid: It is best to avoid sour foods including sour fruit juices, says Dr Rajesh Shah, Director at Life Force.
+This is because sour foods shift the pH balance of the body to acidic, but for melanin production, you need a more alkaline base.
 Avoid sea food too because of contaminants such as mercury.

-6. Apply a mixture of ginger juice and red clay to the affected area.
-It might take a long time to heal but it is effective.
+Ginger Juice: Apply a mixture of ginger juice and red clay to the affected area.
+It might take a long time to heal, but it is effective.

 Sometimes, a skin infection, blisters, tan, sun burn, other burns or other trauma to your skin, may cause a decrease or increase of pigmentation in the affected area.
 These pigment alterations can be reversed and home remedies work very well for such conditions.

-2. Apply a face mask of mashed papaya or use papaya juice on the affected area.
+Papaya Face Pack to Remove Sun Tan: Apply a face mask of mashed papaya or use papaya juice on the affected area.
 It's a good home remedy for tans and sunburns, plus it will smoothen and improve your skin complexion.

-3. Make a preparation of tomato juice, 2 tablespoon of oatmeal, and a half a teaspoon of yogurt.
+Tomato Juice, Oatmeal and Yogurt Mix: Make a preparation of tomato juice, 2 tablespoons of oatmeal, and half a teaspoon of yogurt.
 Apply on the patches and rinse it off after sometime (or when it dries completely).
 Do it daily till you see results.

-8. Another way to lessen hyperpigmentation is to rub a cut-half of a lemon directly to your face.
-If you are not comfortable with this, dilute lemon juice in water and use it as a cleanser.
+Lemon Juice Cleanser: Another way to lessen hyperpigmentation is to rub a cut-half of a lemon directly to your face.
+If you are not comfortable with this, dilute lemon juice with water and use it as a cleanser.

 Albinism is an inherited disorder caused by the absence of the pigment melanin.
 It can occur in skin, hair, or eyes.
 Unfortunately there is no cure or treatment for this in the conventional medicine, let alone a home remedy.
 People with albinism must use a sunscreen at all times because they are much more likely to get sun damage and skin cancer.